Find below complete policy content or download the official directive.

 1. Post – Content an individual shares on a social media site or the act of publishing, commenting, creating, or uploading content (including audio, text, photographs, or videos) on a site.

-3. Social Networking – Using the Internet and social media (such as Facebook, Twitter, Instagram, Pinterest, LinkedIn, Blogs, message boards, etc.) to communicate with others using the same media network.
+3. Social Networking – Using the Internet and social media (such as Facebook, Twitter, Instagram, Pinterest, LinkedIn, blogs, message boards, etc.) to communicate with others using the same media network.

 I. DIVISION-SPONSORED SOCIAL MEDIA

-The Public Information Office shall:
+The Office of Public Affairs shall:

 1. Develop the means to provide real-time, accurate, medium-appropriate updates using existing social media outlets;